dnanexus/dxCompiler/doc/TestCompilerInYourEnvironment.md

 echo "Done downloading $ASSET_FILE."
 ```

-## In your DNAnexus mini env - upload the runtime executor asset to a specific location
+## Upload the runtime executor asset to a specific location in your dedicated DNAnexus "mini environment"

 1. Set the version
 ```
 export DXCOMPILER_VERSION=2.10.0
 ```

-2. Create a project with the same name as on prod/staging, a specific folder in it, and upload the asset to it
+2. Log into your mini env and create a project with the same name as on prod/staging, a specific folder in it, and upload the asset to it

 ```
 #!/usr/bin/env bash